pomodux/pomodux/.github/README.md

 1. Choose the appropriate template
 2. Fill in all required sections
 3. Add appropriate labels
-4. Assign to the correct release milestone
+4. Add appropriate component and priority labels

 ### 2. Issue Triage
 - All new issues start with `needs-triage` label
 - Review and categorize the issue
-- Assign priority and release
+- Assign priority and component
 - Remove `needs-triage` label

 ### 3. Development Process